 Don’t forget to massage the scars.
 This is a very important part of the breast reduction surgery process and done properly should encourage your scars to soften and fade over time.Your plastic surgeon will advise you when to start massage, what to use and how to go about it.

 I advise my patients to wear a sports bra or post-surgical bra for the first 6 weeks after surgery.
 In my opinion, this helps to support the breasts as they are healing which makes you feel more comfortable and helps to reduce swelling.
 After 6 weeks, you can change to underwired bras or other bra preference.

 It will depend upon what sort of work you do and the kind of exercise you take part in.
 As a general rule, I tell my patients who have sedentary or desk based jobs that they can usually return to work at 2 weeks post surgery, although I know many go back before then.
 If your work is more physical then you may require longer as It’s not a good idea to stress yourself physically when recovering from surgery.
 With regards exercise, most can resume aerobic exercise such a cycling, jogging, running by 6 weeks but longer if planning to go back to resistance type exercise, such as lifting weights.
 Everyone recovers at different rates so there will be flexibility around all of these timelines.

-The breast reduction surgery we perform is an operation that makes breasts smaller.
-We do this by taking away fat, breast tissue and skin.
-The nipples are also lifted, and breast reshaped to form smaller breasts.
+Breast reduction surgery is an operation that makes the breasts smaller.
+This is done by taking away breast tissue and skin.
+At the same time, the nipples are also lifted to an elevated position and the breasts reshaped to form smaller, lifted breasts.

-• Vertical-pattern reduction: the same as the inverted-T, but without the cut underneath the breast (not suitable for very large breasts)
+• Vertical-pattern reduction: Similar to the inverted-T, but without the cut underneath the breast (usually not suitable for very large breasts)

 • Circumareolar reduction: best used when a small amount of tissue needs to be removed, and only leaves a scar around the areola